 - Every organisation awarded the Great Place to Work® Certificate receives the logo, a certificate, and a media toolkit to communicate about their certification internally and externally.
 They also get a place on our website and a post on our Social Media channels.
 This label is primarily designed to be used as a tool in the organisation's labour market communication immediately after publication.

 - The media attention for the exclusive Best Workplace™ label is higher in percentage terms than the media attention given to the Great Place to Work® Certificate.
-Apart from the services mentioned above (logo, website, social media, media toolkit, …), our media partner Jobat Media (Mediahuis) dedicates one issue of the ‘Go For Happy Magazine’ to the Best Workplaces™, and our research partner Vlerick Business School sends out a press release and the evening of the Best Workplaces award event receives a lot of media attention.
+Apart from the services mentioned above (logo, website, social media, media toolkit, …), our media partners Jobat Media (Mediahuis - "Go For Happy Magazine"), Références and Htag dedicate one issue to the Best Workplaces™, and our research partner Vlerick Business School sends out a press release and the evening of the Best Workplaces award event receives a lot of media attention.

 What is the difference between Great Place to Work® recognition and other best employer certificates?